jimmychu0807/substrate-front-end-template/README.md

 * Note: In development requires at least 1 Gb storage space for Docker images and containers
 * Install and run [Docker](https://www.docker.com/) daemon
 * Run Substrate front-end from a Docker container and follow the terminal log instructions.
-Output log recorded in docker.log.
 ```bash
 ./docker-dev.sh
 ```